SixLabors/docs/articles/polygonclipper/polygonsandcontours.md

 That small model is enough to describe simple shapes, complex multi-contour shapes, and polygons with holes.

+The important mental model is that contours are topology, not styling.
+PolygonClipper does not know about brushes, pens, fill colors, or pixels.
+It returns geometry that another layer can render, serialize, hit-test, or combine with more geometry.

 ## A `Contour` Is One Ring

 A [`Contour`](xref:SixLabors.PolygonClipper.Contour) is a sequence of vertices.
 For clipping and normalization, it is treated as implicitly closed, so the library always considers an edge between the last vertex and the first vertex.